kentaromiura/sugo/README.md

 sugo
 ====

-Sugo is an helper built on top of polpetta, it lets developer testing application using new transpiler technologies, sugo initially supports only TypeScript and ES6, but it can be expanded to support any kind of transpilers.
+Sugo is an helper built on top of polpetta, it lets developers testing applications using new transpiler technologies.

+Sugo initially supports only TypeScript and ES6, but it can be expanded to support any kind of transpilers.

 Why should I use sugo?
 ======================